segni-tafesse/ethio_agri_smart/lib/data/Grapes.md

 # What is Grape ?

-A grape is a fruit, botanically a berry, of the deciduous woody vines of the flowering plant genus Vitis.
-Grapes are a non-climacteric type of fruit, generally occurring in clusters.
+Grapes are a type of fruit that grow on deciduous woody vines of the genus Vitis.
+They are widely cultivated and consumed around the world.
+Grapes are typically small, round, and come in a variety of colors, including green (such as the popular variety called "Thompson Seedless"), red (such as "Crimson Seedless" or "Red Globe"), and black (such as "Concord" or "Black Seedless").
+Grapes are known for their sweet and juicy flavor, and they can be eaten fresh or used to make various products, such as wine, juice, jams, and raisins.
+Grapes are rich in nutrients, particularly vitamins C and K, and are often considered a healthy snack option.
 # Names
 Scientifical name: Vitis vinifera L.